Fixing the Sunroof

 The early style sunroof cables are NLA, so owners need to fit the 964 style.
 These have felt wound into them which can make them a bit of a tight fit, so the felt usually has to come off first - if you have older guides.

-You are not supposed to grease the sunroof cables.
-Perhaps counter intuitive, but the cables and mechanisms are out in the elements and grease just collects dirt, gets tacky and gums things up.
+You are not supposed to grease the sunroof cables, or this is the CW of the resources I have read on the net.
+Perhaps counter intuitive, but the cables and mechanisms are out in the elements and grease just collects dirt, can get tacky and gum things up.
 It can also liquify in the hot sun and run down on to your headliner.

-Prior work in my case added more sealer which made cleanup an arduous process, and there were missing parts which I am still working through (what were they, did this car come with them and where did they go)
+Prior work in my case added more sealer in various places which made cleanup an arduous process, and there were missing parts which I am still working through (what were they, did this car come with them and where did they go)

-A helpful gent on the Pelican boards identified that I have cut-down 964 rails and 964 cables.
+A helpful gent on the Pelican boards identified that I have 964 cables.
 That was a recommended dealer fix at some point I was told.
-That should have simplified the cables and guides situation, but the grease undid that.
+These days the 964 cables are the only available part.
+The person who had replaced them did not remove the felt, they greased it pretty heavily.
+Thanks, buddy.

 Potential Parts: